ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 * The studio interface allows you to edit, query and index time series data, as well as view it as a list of entries or as a graph.
-* An **Incremental Time Series** is a special type of time series that allows you to handle time series values as counters, increasing and decreasing them at will.
+* An **Incremental Time Series** is a special type of time series that allows you to handle time series values as counters.
   Read more about incremental time series [here](../../../document-extensions/timeseries/incremental-time-series/overview), and learn how to define them through Studio [below](../../../studio/database/document-extensions/time-series#incremental-time-series).